7 Skills to Becoming a Successful Pharmacy Technician!Sep 26th, 2022

-Extemporaneous compounding is one of the daily tasks of every technician.
+Extemporaneous compounding is one of the daily tasks of every pharmacy technician.

 This refers to the preparation of both sterile and non-sterile products, such as the reconstitution of granular products or preparing IV mixtures.
 Accuracy is key, but so too is your physical ability to do so.

-Remember, pharmacies often contain hazardous materials and technicians should, therefore, always move around the pharmacy with care and diligence.
+Pharmacies often contain hazardous materials and technicians should always move around the pharmacy with care and diligence.

 As you prepare for the PTCB exam, always consider the professional approach you intend to foster and grow once you become a qualified member of this healthcare profession.
 It’s not enough to know the details, you need to act accordingly – building a professional ethos from Day 1, learning from your mistakes and acting accordingly.

 The essential skills of every pharmacy technician, therefore, include: